Skip Navigation

 Maintaining general good health with proper diet and exercise may lower your chances of developing pulmonary hypertension.

 Pulmonary hypertension can be difficult to diagnose early.
 Many signs and symptoms do not appear until months and, sometimes, years after the disorder develops.
-Even in more advanced stages of the disease, the signs and symptoms of a number of other pulmonary and heart diseases—such as chronic obstructive pulmonary disease (COPD), heart failure and asthma—mimic those of pulmonary hypertension, so your Wellstar physician needs to rule those out before making a diagnosis.
+Even in more advanced stages of the disease, the signs and symptoms of a number of other pulmonary and heart diseases—such as chronic obstructive pulmonary disease (COPD), heart failure and asthma—mimic those of pulmonary hypertension, so your Wellstar pulmonologist needs to rule those out before making a diagnosis.

-• Imaging, such as a chest x-ray, computerized tomography (CT) scan or magnetic resonance imaging (MRI).
+• Imaging, such as a chest X-ray, computerized tomography (CT) scan or magnetic resonance imaging (MRI).
 These imaging procedures help to eliminate other possible conditions causing signs and symptoms similar to those of pulmonary hypertension and to reveal details of your pulmonary arteries and the right ventricle of your heart.

 • Genetic testing.
 If you have a family history of this condition, your physician might screen you for genes linked with pulmonary hypertension.